Rathikashree/ros2-raspberry-pi-vision-robot/README.md

 # ros2-raspberry-pi-vision-robot
-thiis repository based on raspberry pi
+this repository based on raspberry pi